AmericanMedicalAssociation/ama-style-guide-2/docs/standards.md

 ### Javascript
 - JS approach
-- JS functionality should be attached to js-<element> class (?
-We should double check if we really want to do this)
+- JS functionality should be attached to js-<element> class

 ## Community Guidelines